Shashankm91/transaction_system_task/README.md

 git clone https://github.com/Shashankm91/transaction-system.git
 cd transaction-system

+## Database Data Note

+This repository includes a SQL dump containing sample transaction data for quick setup and evaluation.

+Alternatively, the database can be populated using Laravel seeders:

 #Run these cmds
 php artisan key:generate #to generate app key php artisan migrate  #to create migrations files